Uniqueness of static decompositions: Introduction

 A vector field is irrotational if it has integrable orthogonal distribution.
-It is well known that a manifold furnished with an irrotational and killing vector field can be decomposed as a static manifold, at least locally.
-Due to this, such a vector field is called \textit{static} and when it gives rise to a global decomposition, it is called \textit{standard static}, \cite{Sanchez1} .
+It is well known that a manifold furnished with an irrotational and Killing vector field can be decomposed as a static manifold, at least locally.
+Due to this, such a vector field is called \textit{static} and when it gives rise to a global decomposition, it is called \textit{standard static}, \cite{Sanchez1}.
 Obviously, the existence of two different static decompositions is equivalent to the existence of two standard static vector fields linearly independent at some point.
-Anti De Sitter and Minkowski spaces provide us good examples of manifolds with different decompositions, since they are symmetric and static, but there are many other manifolds which can be also decomposed as a static manifold in different ways .
+Minkowski, euclidean, hyperbolic and a suitable portion of the anti De Sitter spaces provide us good examples of manifolds with different decompositions, but there are many other manifolds which can be also decomposed as a static manifold in several ways.

 The decomposition uniqueness problem has been studied by several authors.
-The De Rham-Wu Theorem ensures the uniquennes of a direct product decomposition for a simply connected semi-Riemannian manifold (for the nonsimply connected case see \cite{Esche} and \cite{Gut2}) and the uniquennes of Generalized Robertson-Walker decomposition was studied in \cite{Gut}, obtaining that the De Sitter space is the only complete space with several nontrivial decomposition, whereas Friedmann spaces have a unique decomposition even locally.
+The De Rham-Wu Theorem ensures the uniqueness of a direct product decomposition for a simply connected semi-Riemannian manifold (for the nonsimply connected case see \cite{Esche} and \cite{Gut2}) and the uniqueness of Generalized Robertson-Walker decomposition was studied in \cite{Gut}, obtaining that the De Sitter space is the only complete space with several nontrivial decomposition, whereas Friedmann spaces have a unique decomposition even locally.

-The uniquennes of static decomposition seems more complicated and only partial results have been obtained.
+The uniqueness of static decomposition seems more complicated and only partial results have been obtained.
 In \cite{Sanchez1} it is shown that static spaces with compact base do not admit another global static decomposition and in \cite{Tod} it is computed Riemannian three dimesional metrics which can be used to construct Einstein static spacetimes in more than one way.
 On the other hand, it is a remarkable fact that for the exterior Schwarzschild spacetime the uniqueness can be directly shown.
-Indeed, any timelike killing vector field is proportional to the canonical one, \cite{ONeill}.
+Indeed, any timelike Killing vector field is proportional to the canonical one, \cite{ONeill}.
 Apart from these results, no much more is known about this topic.